SwiftMage/DailyAffirmationsPowerUp/TASKS.md

 2. Added CSS styles for the new panoramic image with hover effects
 3. Kept previous screenshot styles commented out for reference
 4. Updated documentation to reflect the new image requirements
 5. Updated privacy.html to clearly state that no personal user data is collected or stored.
+6. Created terms.html with generic terms of use content.
+7. Added links to terms.html in the footers of index.html and privacy.html.